wink-travel/affiliate-wordpress-divi-plugin/README.md

 * [ikosearch]: Simple button to open up itinerary form.
 * [ikoaccount]Account: Button to let you authenticate.
 Once authenticated, it turns into a dropdown with account options.
 * [ikoitinerary]Itinerary: Same as search button, only it contains itinerary information as button text.
-* [ikocontent]: Lets you embed the inventory you've selected on iko.travel directly into a page or post.
+* [ikocontent]: Lets you embed the inventory you've selected on Wink directly into a page or post.

 ### Options ###